 The source of data on the investment in financial assets is the system for reporting on the banks' international payment operations (ITRS), while on the investment in goods it is the single administrative document (SAD) for the foreign trade of the R. Macedonia.
-For the current year, data on reinvested earnings are estimated on the basis of data from the quarterly reports on realized and planned financial result for the current year (KVS) and on the basis of the reports on realized financial result for the previous year (VS 11 and VS 22).
+For the current year, data on reinvested earnings are estimated on the basis of data from the quarterly reports on realized and planned financial result for the current year (KVS).
 Data for the previous years are revised on a yearly basis, on the basis of the data from the annual direct investment survey (VS 22).
 Loans within debt instruments are based on the system for reporting on the external debt and claims (NDNP), while the trade credits are based on the quarterly reports on claims and liabilities based on international commercial operations of residents (KIPO form).
-Data on other claims and liabilities between affiliated entities are based on the survey on debt/claims takeovers among residents and nonresidents (POZ) and the annual direct investment survey (VS 11 and VS 22).
+Data on other claims and liabilities between affiliated entities are based on the survey on debt/claims takeovers among residents and nonresidents (POZ) and the annual direct investment survey (VS 22).